 Paleoclimatology bestows a special claim for social relevance on the geosciences in helping to improve forecasting of impending climate changes forced by the buildup of greenhouse gases in the atmosphere over the next two centuries.
 Terrestrial paleoclimatology remains a research frontier, having lagged earlier studies of marine records spurred by the DSDP and ODP programs.
 Nevertheless, paleoclimatic studies of terrestrial environments are more directly relevant to the human prospect attending future climate changes.
 Studies of high-resolution Quaternary paleoclimatic records from continental archives in ice cores, lacustrine sediments, tree rings, and spleleothems represent a burgeoning area of paleoclimatic research.
 While I have followed development of this work, my funded paleoclimatologic research has been in other periods of Earth History.
 Given that a 4 x CO2 atmosphere is probably removed by less than two centuries from now, the terrestrial paleoclimatology of Mesozoic warm periods in Earth History, with special emphasis on major uncertainties regarding the response of the hydrologic cycle, has been the niche in paleoclimatic research that I have elected to fill.
 My research team is recognized for international leadership in this research frontier, and has been successful in attracting major grant support for this work.
 The development of the sphaerosiderite paleoclimate proxy (see February 2005 cover of Geology Magazine; seminal work published by Ludvigson et al., 1998) has been one of our major innovations.

-This team research was recently awarded its third major grant from NSF.
-Our work has investigated δ18O compositions of paleosol carbonates from the paleoequator to 75°N paleolatitude, and determined that differences between the Cretaceous gradient and that predicted from modern soil waters result from a much more active hydrologic cycle in the Cretaceous.
+This work has investigated δ18O compositions of paleosol carbonates from the paleoequator to 75°N paleolatitude, and determined that differences between the Cretaceous gradient and that predicted from modern soil waters result from a much more active hydrologic cycle in the Cretaceous.
 Isotope mass balance modeling suggests up to a four-fold increase in Cretaceous precipitation rates at the mid-latitude high (45°N).
 The most recent grant involves studies of modern sites where pedogenic siderite (FeCO3) is forming, with the goal of empirically testing our ancient sphaerosiderite paleoclimate proxy, one that was originally based on theoretical applications of published laboratory experiments.